Easy Panzanella Salad with Burrata

 Pour the dressing on top and toss to combine.

-Optional: let the dressing set for at least 10 minutes before adding cheese and eating.
+Optional: Let the dressing set for at least 10 minutes before adding cheese and eating.

 Add burrata